A Guide to Keto Beginners

 These ketones can also help the body go back into ketosis after you consume carbs.
 The best time to take the exogenous ketones is in the morning or between meals, especially a meal with a lot of carbs, or before exercising to give you the right energy needed.
-It is important to remember that exogenous ketones do not help lose weight but their use is to place the body into the state of ketosis.
+It is important to remember that exogenous ketones do not help lose weight, but their use is to place the body into the state of ketosis.

 THE KETO BREAKDOWN

-To breakdown the keto diet, you must know there are 3 main sources of that are necessary for the process and those are: fats, protein and carbohydrates.
+To breakdown the keto diet, you must know 3 main sources of that are necessary for the process and those are: fats, protein and carbohydrates.
 More importantly it is collectively having high source of fat (70-80 percent), moderate amount of protein (20-25 percent), and low carbohydrates (5 to 10 percent).

 HOW TO KNOW YOU'RE IN KETOSIS

 There are three ways to know if you’re body is in full ketosis, yet only two of those ways are more common.
 The first is through urine which can help measure the amount of ketones in your body.
 This is the most common way as you can easily do this at home.
-The other way is through blood testing which can be done by pricking your finger and place it one a blood test stick, which is typically used by people with diabetes.
-The last way, which is not very reliable, is through a breath meter as it reads the amount of acetone in your breath which is created usually when your body goes into ketosis.
+You hold the urine stick into the stream of urine, and it will show a color between light pink and maroon.
+The closer the color is to maroon, the higher the ketone level.